edhumbling/stlouisdemojhs/scripts/README.md

 - Non-destructive updates (only changes dates)

 ### GitHub Action
-- Runs daily to keep dates current
+- Runs monthly (1st day) to keep dates current
 - Only commits if changes are made
 - Comprehensive logging for monitoring